Me Fui de Vacaciones

-"Me Fui de Vacaciones" (English: "I Went on Vacations") is a song by Puerto Rican rapper Bad Bunny from his fifth studio album Un Verano Sin Ti (2022).
+"Me Fui de Vacaciones" (English: "I Went on Vacation") is a song by Puerto Rican rapper Bad Bunny from his fifth studio album Un Verano Sin Ti (2022).
 The song was written by Benito Martínez and its production was handled by Tainy, La Paciencia and Richi.

 Some time before the launch of the record, Bad Bunny filtered the chorus of the song, as a teaser of Un Verano Sin Ti.
 The teaser became a TikTok trend on the Spanish-speaking countries.

 Promotion and release

 On May 2, 2022, Bad Bunny announced his fifth studio album, Un Verano Sin Ti, on which the song appears number twentieth on the tracklist.
 On May 6, 2022, "Me Fui de Vacaciones" was released alongside the rest of Un Verano Sin Ti through Rimas Entertainment.

 Commercial performance

 Along with the rest of Un Verano Sin Ti, "Me Fui de Vacaciones" charted on the Billboard Hot 100, peaking at number 59.
 It also performed well on the Billboard Global 200 along with the rest of the aforementioned album, charting at number 18.
 On the US Hot Latin Songs chart, the track peaked at number 21.